-If the charge-off is very new, you are likely to see a big dip in your credit scores – and the higher your credit score, the bigger the dip.
-A charge-off may only drop your credit score by 20 or 30 points if you already have poor credit.
-However, for someone with a higher credit score, it can cause a drop of around 100 points!
+If the charge-off is very new, you are likely to see a big dip in your credit score—and the higher your credit score, the bigger the dip.
+This is because a charge-off may only drop your credit score by 20 or 30 points if you already have poor credit history.
+However, it can cause a drop of around 100 points for someone with a higher credit score!

 This can mean the difference between qualifying with excellent rates and not qualifying at all for some types of loans.

-If possible, make arrangements to pay the charge-off on the condition that it is removed from your credit report entirely.
-This is typically easier if it’s new and you are dealing with the creditor’s in-house collection team.
+If possible, make payment arrangements in exchange for having the charge-off removed from your credit report entirely.
+This is typically easier if it’s new, and you are dealing with the credit card issuer or creditor’s in-house collection team.

 To Qualify for a Home Loan

-It is fairly common practice in the mortgage industry to require that all outstanding debt be cleared before a loan can be approved.
-This includes late payments, judgments, liens, and charge-offs as well.
+It is fairly common practice for mortgage lenders to require that all outstanding debt be cleared before getting approved for a loan.
+This includes delinquent payments, judgments, liens, and charge-offs as well.

 If the charge-off is old, you may be able to negotiate a partial payment to get the debt settled.
 However, always verify with the lender if a partial payment is enough to satisfy their lending requirements.

-If you have not verified that the debt is actually yours and that the payment amount is accurate, you may be better off seeking professional assistance from a credit repair specialist.
+If you have verified that the debt is not yours or the payment amount is inaccurate, it may be better to seek professional assistance from a credit repair company.
 Give them a call before you commit to making a payment.